Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Introduction

 \section{Introduction}

-We present a novel approach to the automatic synthesis of recursive programs from {\em mixed-quantifier} first-order logic properties.
-Note that it is undecidable even to verify that a candidate program satisfies a mixed-quantifier property.
-Recursive programs have been synthesized from examples~\cite{smyth,escher,para,myth,lambda-sq} and from universally quantified properties~\cite{contata,burst,synquid,leon}.
-To our knowledge, ours is the first approach to synthesize recursive programs from mixed-quantifier properties.
+The synthesis of provably correct software from formal specifications has been a long-held aspiration of computer science~\cite{Church57,MannaWaldinger1980,PnueliRosner89,Finkbeiner2016NATO,GulwaniPolozovSingh2017}.
+Although the field has come a long way since its early days, the automated synthesis of general programs from general logical specifications remains limited.
+In this paper, we focus on the synthesis of general {\em recursive functional programs} from general {\em mixed-quantifier} (MQ) first-order logic properties.

-It is often very natural to specify the desired behavior of a recursive program using mixed-quantifier properties.
-For example, suppose we want to synthesize a function \ttt{prefixb} that decides whether one list is a prefix of another.
-The soundness of this function is naturally expressed as
+MQ properties arise naturally when specifying program correctness.
+For example, suppose we want to synthesize a function \ttt{(prefixb xs ys)} that decides whether list \ttt{xs} is a prefix of list \ttt{ys}.
+The soundness of \ttt{prefixb} is naturally expressed by the MQ property

-There is no equivalent property that uses only universal quantification and the same set of function symbols.
-We address the presence of existential quantifiers using a Skolemization-based approach.
-The Skolem function symbols introduced by this technique pose difficulties for synthesis.
-We address these difficulties, in essence, by synthesizing the {\em witness-generating function} for each Skolem function symbol, alongside the target program.
-This technique allows us to reduce the mixed-quantifier synthesis problem to a synthesis problem involving only universal quantification ($\forall^*$-synthesis).

-We tackle the $\forall^*$-synthesis problem using the classical sketching paradigm~\cite{sketch}.
+We tackle the problem using the sketching paradigm~\cite{sketch}.
 In this paradigm, the user provides a {\em sketch}, which is a partial program with holes, and the synthesis tool fills in the holes to produce a complete program that satisfies the given specification.
 Sketching allows the user to syntactically bias the space of candidate programs using their expert knowledge.
 Sketching does not trivialize the synthesis problem.
 Typically, a sketch still characterizes an infinite candidate space.
-Even if we bound the size $n$ of the expressions used to fill the sketch, the candidate space usually grows exponentially in $n$.
+Even if we bound the size $n$ of the expressions used to fill the sketch, the candidate space typically grows exponentially in $n$.
+And even verifying a single candidate solution against the specification is hard (typically undecidable).